What graduates are saying

 Financial aid for qualified students is available.
 The first step in determining financial aid eligibility is to fill out the Free Application for Federal Student Aid (FAFSA) and include Ohio University's Federal School Code - 003100.

-The 2014-2015 FAFSA must be completed for Summer Semester 2014 through Spring Semester 2015.
+The 2015-2016 FAFSA must be completed if seeking financial aid for Summer Semester 2015 through Spring Semester 2016.
 Contact firstname.lastname@example.org if you need assistance.

 - Financial Aid recipients who seek the Direct Loans must be enrolled in at least six credit hours per semester.
 Students may enroll in courses concurrently (in the same session) or consecutively (one course taken in Session 1, one course taken in Session 2, and one course taken in Session 3 or one course in Session 1 and one course in Session 3).